vinnay07/bankingsystem/README.md

 Using this system, users can also search any individual account in a few seconds.

-Using our bank management system, users can also check any translation in any account.
+Using our bank management system, users can also check any transaction in his account.